Frontier Crucible

-Frontier Crucible is an upcoming American Western film directed by Travis Mills.
-It is based on the 1961 novel Desert Stake-Out by Harry Whittington.
-It stars Myles Clohessy, Armie Hammer, Mary Stickley, Ryan Masson, William H. Macy and Thomas Jane.
+Frontier Crucible is a 2025 American Western film directed by Travis Mills and written by an uncredited S. Craig Zahler, based on the 1961 novel Desert Stake-Out by Harry Whittington.
+It stars Myles Clohessy, Thomas Jane, Ryan Masson, Armie Hammer, Mary Stickley, and Eli Brown.

-The film is scheduled to be released by Well Go USA Entertainment on December 5, 2025.
+The film was released by Well Go USA Entertainment on December 5, 2025.
+It received mixed reviews from critics.